Complete an Honors Contract

 Honors College staff will review all contracts and notify each student of approval or the need for revision.
 You are responsible for determining the criteria for evaluating the student's honors contract work.
-If you have included a built-in honors project in your course syllabus, you may submit one contract to the Honors College office along with the course syllabus and an attached list of names and student ID numbers of each student engaging in the project.

-No instructor or department is required to accept honors contracts.
-Departments may choose to set up specific guidelines for all students with Honors contracts within the department.
+No instructor or department is required to accept Honors Contracts.
+Departments may choose to set up specific guidelines for all students with Honors Contracts within the department.
 If such policies are established, please inform the Honors College Office.

-For more information, contact Lisa Ruch.
+For more information, please contact Lisa Ruch.